 New City currently prioritizes partnerships with churches in the area defined as the Washington Metropolitan Statistical Area.

-Clint leads New City Network in conjunction with his role as City Missionary for Washington, DC with the North American Mission Board.
+Clint leads the church planting efforts of New City Network in addition to serving with the North American Mission Board’s Send Network.
 After being affirmed by his church for gospel ministry, he served in several pastoral roles in Florida, Alabama, and Virginia before planting Pillar Church in Dumfries, VA in 2005.
 Pillar immediately began developing church planting leaders through their residency program that ultimately led the planting of more than a dozen churches and two church planting networks; The Praetorian Project and the Iceland Project.
 Clint earned an undergraduate degree from The Florida Baptist Theological College (2001) and a graduate degree from The Liberty School of Divinity (2004).
 He has written several helpful books and articles on church planting including Church Planting Thresholds: A Gospel Centered Church Planting Guide, Church Planting Primer and is the host of The Church Planting Podcast.
 Clint and his wife Jennifer live with their children in the suburbs of Washington DC.

 Holly coordinates all things operations for New City Network.
 Growing up in Oklahoma City, she graduated from the University of Oklahoma and worked as a recovery room and critical care nurse before joining the staff of McLean Bible Church’s young adult ministry, Frontline, in 2010.
 In 2016, she began working with Clint to help start, build, and develop this church planting ministry.
 Her favorite part of her role with NCN is serving a diverse group of pastors and witnessing the grace of God in their ministries.
 She loves all things organization and detail, which makes working with pastors an interesting challenge!